lab1092/blender-manual_ja/manual/physics/particles/physics/boids.rst

 ========

 The relations box allows you to set up other particle systems to react with the boids.
-Setting the type to :guilabel:`Enemy` will cause the systems to fight with each other.
+Setting the type to *Enemy* will cause the systems to fight with each other.
-:guilabel:`Friend` will make the systems work together.
+*Friend* will make the systems work together.
-:guilabel:`Neutral` will not cause them to align or fight with each other.
+*Neutral* will not cause them to align or fight with each other.

 Deflectors and Effectors